yavuzsemrem/yavuzsemrem/README.md

 <img align="right" src="https://i.pinimg.com/originals/06/60/ef/0660efe82fa3da42ed56eef013171835.gif" width="400" height="240"></img>

-Selim is a C# Developer and Designer with a passion.
-He is a full-time Backend Developer with a year of experience in Software Development and Web Designing.
+I'm a C# Developer and Designer with a passion.
+I'm a full-time Backend Developer with a year of experience in Software Development and Web Designing.
 And also trying to learn Deutsch 🇩🇪

 *   🌍  I'm based in Istanbul, Turkiye
 *   ✉️  You can contact me at [selimemrem@gmail.com](mailto:selimemrem@gmail.com)